-- reviewing relevant information provided by the nominee in his or her mandatory questionnaire; - applying the criteria listed above; and - assessing the performance of the Board and each nominee during the previous year with respect to current members of the Board.
+- reviewing relevant information provided by the nominee in his or her mandatory questionnaire; - · applying the criteria listed above; and - assessing the performance of the Board and each nominee during the previous year with respect to current members of the Board.

-The Committee will consider candidates proposed by shareholders under the same standards after ensuring that any such candidate proposals have been made in compliance with the By-Laws of the Company and the applicable SEC rules and regulations governing shareholder nominations.
+The Committee will consider candidates proposed by shareholders under the same standards after concluding that any such candidate proposals have been made in compliance with the requirements outlined above.